FreeZeroDays/dotfiles/README.md

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/FreeZeroDays/dotfiles/master/setup.sh)"
 ```
 Please be aware that not everything may be suitable to your liking.
-Be careful if you plan on running the command above.
+Be careful if you plan on running the command above..
+Especially because things may bork.

 ## Images